PDEP — Product Development Experience Plane

 Relationship to other UPOS planes

-PDEP initiates publish/deprecate/retire actions; Marketplace exposes discoverability, acquisition, entitlements, and lifecycle status.
+PDEP initiates publish/deprecate/retire actions; PVEP exposes discovery, acquisition, entitlements, portfolio views, and consumption experiences (including CEP).

 PDEP ↔ Signals & Feedback